 Wildlands Network promotes wildlife corridors at the local, regional, and continental scales to protect and restore native species and habitats.
 We also advance science-driven laws and policies to enhance habitat connectivity.
 Recently, we helped spearhead a new bill that, if passed into law, will channel unprecedented resources toward the creation of wildlife corridors nationwide.
-U.S. Representative Don Beyer (D-VA)—a strong advocate for citizens both human and wild—introduced the Wildlife Corridors Conservation Act to Congress in 2016.
+U.S. Representative Don Beyer (D-VA) and Senator Tom Udall (D-NM)—both strong advocates for citizens both human and wild—introduced the Wildlife Corridors Conservation Act to Congress in 2018.

 The Wildlife Corridors Conservation Act is supported by dozens of conservation organizations across the country, and by esteemed scientists like Wildlands Network co-founders Dr. Michael Soulé and Dr. Reed Noss, and renowned biologist Dr. E.O.
 Wilson.